ryancramerdesign/InputfieldCKEditor/README.md

 Note the `.Inputfield_body` part, as `body` is the name of the field in ProcessWire.

-If you will use the same contents-inline.css file for all of your inline fields, then just make sure to be sure it is specified with the settings for each of your CKEditor inline textarea fields, otherwise you may end up reverting back to the default `contents-inline.css`.
+If you will use the same `contents-inline.css` file for all of your inline fields, then just make sure it is specified with the settings for each of your CKEditor inline textarea fields, otherwise you may end up reverting back to the default `contents-inline.css`.